bgd-labs/aave-proposals-v3/src/20240119_Gho_GHOStabilityModule/GHOStabilityModule.md

 1. Incorporate GSM USDC and GSM USDT as facilitators of the GHO Token on Ethereum.
 2. Adjust the Fee Strategy for both GSMs to implement a 0.2% flat fee for both directions (buy/sell).
 3. Add both GSMs to the GSM Registry.
-4. Designate OracleSwapFreezer contracts as SwapFreezer entities in each GSM contract, respectively.
+4. Designate OracleSwapFreezer contracts and Aave DAO as SwapFreezer entities in each GSM contract, respectively.
 5. Activate these OracleSwapFreezer contracts as keepers of the Aave DAO through AaveRobot with a funding of 80 LINK for each.

 The table below outlines the initially proposed risk parameters for each GSM contract, as approved through the snapshot: